HL7/fhir-specialty-rx/input/pages/searches.md

 To ensure that the most common data requests are supported by all participants, Data Sources SHALL be able to return information in response to searches on the resources below--whether responding to RESTful search requests or the Specialty Rx Query message.

+*Notes:*

-*Note: Examples in the tables below reflect searches submitted using REST GET interactions.
-However, when specifying searches in the Specialty Rx Query message, the patient parameter is omitted (see [below](#search-conventions-in-the-specialty-rx-query-message))*
+- *Examples in the tables below reflect searches submitted using REST GET and POST interactions.
+However, when specifying searches in the Specialty Rx Query message, the URL base and patient parameter are omitted (see [below](#search-conventions-in-the-specialty-rx-query-message))*
+- *Submitting searches using HTTP GET and POST is described [here](https://www.hl7.org/fhir/http.html#search) in the FHIR specification*

+<p></p>

 <table class="grid">
 <thead>